moolen/harbor-sync/docs_src/content/docs/getting_started.md

 Also, take a look at the [kustomize setup](https://github.com/moolen/harbor-sync/tree/master/config) if you use kustomize.
 If you prefer to use helm for deployment feel free to contribute a helm chart.

+## Important Notes

+Harbor Sync Controller is stateful.
+Right now, it stores the credentials for the robot accounts on disk.
+This is necessary because there is no way to retrieve the token from the harbor API.
+But using a PVC to store the credentials not strictly necessary.
+If the reconciler does not find the credentials, it will simply re-create the account and distribute the credentials to the respective namespaces.

+So in a worst-case scenario (pod dies, credentials lost) the robot accounts will be recreated.

 ## Next steps

 You may want to check out the the [Usage Examples]({{< ref "usage.md" >}}) or [Configuration]({{< ref "configuration.md" >}}).